This article explains how to use the GAP Guardian app for iOS and Android.

 You can configure how the app obtains a location from the device's operating system using the Location Service settings screen.
 On this screen you can configure:

 To configure location service settings, tap "Settings" then tap "Location Service".
-Drag the sliders to the desired values.
+Tap each option and set the value as required.

 The Log screen contains information on the app's activities, including any warnings and errors.